SNOWBOARDING

 - Magnitude

-- The size or power of something.
+- The size, power or value of something.

 - Pressure

 - Pressure is a force divided by the area that the force is transferred through.
+When the same force is transferred through a smaller area, the pressure will increase.

 - Momentum